gabrielenapolinic/terrain-analysis-on-geemap/README.md

    - **Gaussian Curvature (Gauss)**
    - **Shape Index (Sh)**

-5. **Calculating Statistics** The mean and standard deviation of each terrain metric are computed for each feature in the FeatureCollection.
+5. **High-Resolution Zonal Statistics**
+   The script uses a mapped `reduceRegion` function to calculate the **Mean** and **Standard Deviation** for each metric.
+This approach supports high-resolution analysis (e.g., 10m scale) and complex geometries by processing features individually.

-6. **Renaming Metrics** Terrain metric bands are renamed for easier handling.
+6. **Renaming Metrics**
+   Terrain metric bands are renamed for easier handling.

-7. **Exporting Results** The summarized data (mean and standard deviation) is exported as a GeoJSON file to Google Drive for further analysis in GIS software.
+7. **Exporting Results**
+   The summarized data is exported as a GeoJSON file to Google Drive for further analysis in GIS software.

 ## Output